 Understand XSS attacks and their dangers

-The default security mechanism of the Anqi CMS: Automatic escaping
+The default security mechanism of Anqi CMS: automatic escaping

-When do you need to display native HTML or JavaScript?
+When is it necessary to display native HTML or JavaScript?

-Although automatic escaping provides strong protection, in certain specific business scenarios, we indeed need the template to be able to render HTML content directly.
+Even though automatic escaping provides strong protection, in certain specific business scenarios, we indeed need templates to be able to directly render HTML content.
 The most common scenarios include:

-1. Rich text editor content:When content (such as article details, product descriptions, single-page content, category introductions, etc.) is entered through the backend rich text editor, the content typically includes paragraphs, images, links, bold, italic, and other HTML tags.
-These contents are expected to be parsed and presented with formatted effects by the browser.
+- Rich text editor content:When content (such as article details, product descriptions, single-page content, category introductions, etc.) is entered through the backend rich text editor, the content usually includes paragraphs, images, links, bold, italic, and other HTML tags, which are expected to be parsed and displayed in formatted effects by the browser.

-3. A small amount of trusted HTML fragments:Certain specific, strictly reviewed HTML structures, which may need to be rendered directly in the template.
+- A small amount of trusted HTML fragments by administrators:Certain specific, strictly reviewed HTML structures may need to be rendered directly in the template.

 Use|safeFilter: Trust and responsibility